helloanh/JHU-CourseWork/EN605-SoftwareEng/2017.3/dashboard-topics-comments.rst

 1) The actor will upload file(s) in the upload panel view from their selected browser by going to a provided URL/test server.
-2) a) The actor will be prompted to select the format of upload, and will select "Upload Text" from the available onscreen options.
+2) The actor will be prompted to select the format of upload, and will select "Upload File" from the available onscreen options.
-   b) At that time, the Main Screen will route the user to the Upload Text
-      Feature.

 Variations: The actor might input the wrong URL.